Building Services

 - Constructing detached accessory buildings less than 10m2 (108 sq. ft.) in area*

-- Decks not adjacent to a building entrance that are less than 10m2 (108 sq. ft.) in area
+- Residential decks not attached to a building or adjacent to a building entrance, that are less than 10m2 (or 108 sq.ft.) in area

-- Decks less than 600mm (24 inches) above existing grade at all locations
+- Residential decks less than 600mm (24 inches) above existing grade at all locations

 - Damp-proofing basements